Kaitiaki Pātaka Pukapuka

 - 0800 04 04 04 - email@example.com - www.wgtn.ac.nz

 What are the chances of getting a job?

 Libraries in New Zealand have an ageing workforce.
-Many currently employed librarians are over 60, so vacancies are likely to increase as these librarians retire.
+Many librarians are over 60, so vacancies are likely to increase as they retire.

 Chances of getting a job as a librarian are best if you have strong information technology and educational skills, as well as a wide knowledge of books.

 You can further increase your job chances if you: